 You can’t just start a blog and hope that people will come.
 Unfortunately it’s that easy.
 Study these tips on how to start a successful blog and develop a plan to launch and promote your blog.
 Spend some time thinking about your blog and set some short term and long term goals that you want to accomplish.
 Create a calendar for scheduling posts.
 Come up with a list of topics that you want to write about.
 Have a plan for how you are going to share your posts on your social media sites.
 Although plans and goals are great and help keep us accountable, remember to give yourself some grace.
 Some weeks will be more difficult than others and you shouldn’t beat yourself up if you don’t reach every single goal.

 9. Focus on one step at a time.

 There is so much to learn about blogging that it can become overwhelming.
 It’s so easy feel defeated before you even begin.
 Focus on 1-2 things each week.
 Make a list of what you want to get done, prioritize it, and cross it off your list as you get it done.
 This will help you stay on track and ease a lot of stress.

 10. Have fun.

+I’d say this is the most important step in how to start a successful blog!
 It’s easy to get sucked into the thought of having to write so many blog posts a week, having to post on social media so many times a day, and so forth.
 If blogging starts adding more stress than fun, it’s time to reevaluate why you are doing it.
 Blogging should’t feel like a job.
 It should be something that you are passionate about and enjoy doing.
 So have fun with it!